plone/training/views_3.rst

 Summary
 -------

-We created a nive listing, that can be called at any place in the website.
+We created a nice listing, that can be called at any place in the website.